How To Raise Errors Explicitly in SQL Server

 RAISERROR (‘THE NUMBER %d CANNOT BE DIVIDED BY %d’,16, 1, @No1, @No2)WITH LOG

-Raising Errors By storing the Error message in SysMessage table:
+Raising Errors By storing the Error message in the SysMessage table:

 Syntax: SP_ADDMESSAGE <error id>, <severity>, <error message>